acq3047/pinterest-data-pipeline708/README.md

 3. Check if data is getting stored in the S3 bucket.
 Notice the folder organization (e.g **topics/<your_UserId>.pin/partition=0/**) that your connector creates in the bucket.
 Make sure your database credentials are encoded in a separate, hidden **db_creds.yaml** file.

+## Milestone 6: Batch Processing Databricks

+In this task, we proceed to set up a Databricks account and read data from AWS.

+### Task 1: Set up your databricks account

+In this task, you have to creat your Databricks account.
+To do it, you have to go to Databricks website and create your account.

+### Task 2: Mount a S3 bucket to databricks

+In order to clean and query your batch data, you will need to read this data from your S3 bucket into Databricks.
+To do this, you will need to mount the desired S3 bucket to the Databricks account.
+The Databricks account you have access to has already been granted full access to S3, so you will not need to create a new **Access Key** and **Secret Access Key** for Databricks.
+The credentials have already been uploaded to Databricks for you.
+You will only need to read in the data from the Delta table, located at **dbfs:/user/hive/warehouse/authentication_credentials**.

+When reading in the JSONs from S3, make sure to include the complete path to the **JSON** objects, as seen in your S3 bucket (e.g **topics/<your_UserId>.pin/partition=0/**).

+You should create three different DataFrames:

+- df_pin for the Pinterest post data
+- df_post for the Pinterest geolocation data
+- df_user for the Pinterest user data